solo-io/gloo/docs/content/installation/ingress/_index.md

 ---
-title: "Installing Gloo as an Ingress Controller"
+title: "Gloo as an Ingress Controller"
 description: How to install Gloo to run in Ingress Mode on Kubernetes.
-weight: 40
+weight: 50
 ---

 Gloo can be used as a simple ingress controller on Kubernetes.
 This guide will take you through the process of deploying Gloo as an ingress controller using either `glooctl` or Helm.

 These directions assume you've prepared your Kubernetes cluster appropriately.
-Full details on setting up your Kubernetes cluster [here]({{< versioned_link_path fromRoot="/installation/gateway/kubernetes/cluster_setup/" >}}).
+Full details on setting up your Kubernetes cluster [here]({{< versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" >}}).

 {{< readfile file="installation/glooctl_setup.md" markdown="true" >}}